dib-lab/2021-paper-metapangenomes/manuscript.md

 While recovering these reads and assigning their taxonomic identity through graph queries is useful, many of the recovered reads cannot be assembled due to prolific sequencing variation attributable to strain diversity in the original microbial community.
 Yet, the sequences represented by these un-assembleable reads often encode functional potential, some of which may be key to a microorganisms functioning within its ecosystem (cite sumner paper?; metachercant).
 The approaches presented in this paper enable these sequences to be represented in metapangenome estimation.

++ from #2 titus: it might be good (somewhere) to talk about how working with reads is better than working with cDBGs, because in regions of high error / high variation, the cDBG nodes or often shorter than reads.

 Long read sequencing of microbial communities stands to improve many of these challenges, particularly as lineage-resolved methods become mainstream (cite bickhart et al.).
 Even as long read technologies improve, short read sequences continue to better capture strain diversity from a community (Cite Maureen?).